ombnagaraju/Quantum-Compatible-Arithmetic-Systems/README.md

 - Download the notebook:
   QIP Python Codes E-prime.ipynb
-- Place your input image (e.g., sample.png) in the same folder as the notebook
+- Place your input image (e.g., cameraman.png, and peeprs.png) in the same folder as the notebook

 👉 Both files must be in the same directory